radosz99/scrabble-optimizer/README.md

 **<p align="center"> Computer Science, Faculty of Electronics, 6 semester </p>** **<p align="center"> Radoslaw Lis </p>**

+Take look at [this](https://github.com/radosz99/scrabble-cheater-api), it is the same algorithm distributed as an API in Flask.

 # Table of Contents
 - [General info](#desc)
 - [Run](#run)